How to use the 2022 VCE report to prepare for 2023 ATAR?

 Scaling isn’t directly related to how difficult a subject is or which one requires more work.
 It is based on how competitive it is to get a high score in a particular subject.
 Essentially, the subjects that scale up are taken by students who tend to do well in other subjects.

-For example, it is more difficult to be in the top 9% in Specialist Maths and achieve a raw 40 than in Further Maths because the people who do this subject would generally do well in their other subjects.
-If you are curious to know more about how scaling works, I recommend reading this blog as it breaks down the ATAR.
+For example, it is more difficult to be in the top 9% in Specialist Maths than in Further Maths because the people who do Specialist Maths generally do well in their other subjects too.
+If you are curious to know more about how scaling works, I recommend reading this KIS Academics blog as it breaks down the ATAR.

 Of course, scaling should not be the only factor you consider before choosing a subject but it can surely help boost your ATAR at times.
-My lowest raw study score ended up being my highest scaled score out of all my subjects.
-I’d say scaling should play a part in your decision-making when it comes to subjects but it should be coupled with other factors like resource availability, pre-requisites, your school’s past performance, personal talents, time commitment, required effort and of course, enjoyment!
+For instance, my lowest raw study score ended up being my highest scaled score out of all my subjects!

 Many assume Further scales down by a lot more than it does.
 In 2022, a raw 45 would have scaled to a 44, a raw 40 to a 38, a raw 35 to a 33, and a raw 30 to a 27.
 Generally, it only scales down by 1-3 points.

-English is the most popular VCE subject and interestingly it scales down by around 1-2 points.
+English is the most popular VCE subject, and interestingly it scales down by around 1-2 points.
 Though in 2022, a raw 45 and up would have stayed the same with no scaling.
-A raw 40 went to a scaled 39 and a raw 35 went to a scaled 34.
+A raw 40, however, scaled down to 39, and a raw 35 scaled to a 34.

 This subject tends to scale up by 2 points so a raw 40 went to a raw 42.
 So if English or Literature isn’t your thing, English Language is worth a shot!